 Not willing to try to make soap base, but you still want to make melt and pour soap at home?
 You can purchase transparent soap bases in the following links:

-- Melt and Pour Recipes: How To Make Clear Soap With Toys Inside
+- Melt and Pour Recipes: Children’s Soap Bar Recipe: With Toys Inside

 - Wear goggles, gloves and mask!
 Look at “Safety Recommendations” in the video above or in How to Make Soap From Scratch